Bone spur surgery

-While bone spur surgery is typically considered the treatment of last resort for patients who have been unable to find meaningful pain relief from conservative, non-invasive treatments, for a select segment of the population it may be the only real option to overcome pain.
-Bone spurs in the neck or back are permanent growths of bone that develop in and around the vertebral joints, typically as a result of a traumatic injury or from the onset of osteoarthritis.
-When these projections come in contact with other bone, soft tissue or a nerve within the spinal column, a patient may experience a variety of symptoms that warrant treatment.
+While bone spur surgery is typically considered a last resort for patients who have been unable to find relief from conservative treatments, for many it can offer the best prospect of getting back to a better quality of life.
+Bone spurs in the neck or back are growths that develop in and around the vertebral joints, often as a result of the onset of osteoarthritis.
+When these growths come in contact with other bone, soft tissue or a nerve within the spinal column, a patient may experience a variety of symptoms that require treatment.

 Purpose of bone spur surgery

 The goal of any bone spur surgery is simple: remove the growth that is causing nerve compression and painful symptoms.
 Conservative treatments are often effective at minimizing symptoms or maintaining mobility in a degenerated region of the spine, but because these growths of bone are permanent, symptoms can often persist or even worsen over time.
 In these cases, surgery offers the opportunity to treat symptoms directly at the source.
 Patients are often reluctant to undergo procedures due to the risks and difficulties associated with traditional open spine surgery, however, medical advances have allowed for the development of minimally invasive procedures.

 At Laser Spine Institute, we perform minimally invasive spine surgery that can relieve bone spur symptoms on an outpatient basis.
 Our board-certified surgeons+ can access the spine through a less than 1-inch incision that allows for the removal of bone spur material that is causing nerve compression while sparing the surrounding musculature.